sbb-design-systems/design-system-webapp-documentation/documentation/components/table/table-en.md

 * Horizontal scrolling should be avoided as far as possible.
 * Columns can be put into logical groups.
 There is no dividing line between grouped columns.
 * Large amounts of data can be divided up using [Pagination](https://digital.sbb.ch/en/webapps/components/pagination).
 Alternatively, infinite scrolling can be used if required.
+* Keyboard operation: between the lines can be navigated using the arrow keys (up, down).

 ## 4. Variants and statuses
 The component has the following statuses: